gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 Summary of implemented controls.
 Denon-MC2000-MIDI-mappings.csv is a table showing all the command implemented and their midi-mapping.

 On startup all the lights on controller are turned on for a second to show successful initialization.
 If the required libraries are missing the 'VINYL MODE' lights will blink and then turn off: this is a fatal error and controller will not operate.
 Volumes and other pots are set to safe levels, move any slider or knob to get MIXXX to register the actual level on the controller.
+Key Lock LED flash tio indicate pitch range.

 ## Deck Controls

 - **Play/Pause**: Standard transport controls for each deck.
 - **Cue**: Sets or returns to the cue point.
 - **Jog Wheel**: Scratches (VINYL mode) or nudges (CDJ mode) the track.
 Touch-sensitive for scratch mode.
-- **Pitch Fader**: Adjusts playback speed. <SHIFT> + <KEY LOCK> cycles through pitch ranges
+- **Pitch Fader**: Adjusts playback speed.
 - **Sync**: Matches BPM and phase to the opposite deck.
 Short press one-off sync, long press for sync lock
 - **Shift Layer**: Hold `Shift` to access secondary functions (e.g., alternate hotcues, sampler controls). <SHIFT> + pfl <CUE> to enable/disable shift lock
+- **Key Lock**: Enable harmonic matching. <SHIFT> cycle through pitch ranges: 5% 8% 16% 50%.
+Key lock LED flashes

 Moving pitch fader after a one-off Sync will return BPM to original value.